 Boy, did that one backfire.

 Instead of simply creating a new public holiday, the government swapped it for one of the old ones.
 This is a sore point for many Swedes, who preferred the old holiday Whit Monday – the day after Pentecost.
-This always gave a nice long weekend.
+This always gave them a nice long weekend.
+Of course, this year both dates coincide, twice every seven years it gets swallowed up by the weekend.

 4. The Swedes already have a better holiday